 Introduction: Curriculum is designed to cater to the Foundation course, B.Sc.
 Degree program, Postgraduate programs and Certificate courses.
 The Foundation Course, in Botany, the Botany component in the B.Sc.
 Degree program and the Certificate program in Environmental Studies are totally conducted by the Department, while there is partial contribution from the Botany Department in the way of Day Schools, part of the Lecture/study materials, practicals, etc. to Postgraduate Diploma in Environmental Science and Advanced Certificate in Laboratory Technology programs.
 The printed study material, that replaces the formal delivery of lectures in the Department, forms the basis of subject teaching.
-The teaching material format has not changed during the last decades in most units and therefore improvements in the presentation of the teaching materials needs urgent attention.
-The print is poor, the quality of paper used is unsatisfactory and the presentation is unattractive.
+The majority of the existing courses have been revised and some have been transformed into the distance mode of teaching while some others are in the process of being transformed.
+The print in some is however poor, the quality of paper used is unsatisfactory and the presentation needs to be improved.
 An exception was seen in the case of Microbiology, which has been presented in keeping with modern developments in distant teaching.